OmarCoderBro/DSRS_LLM_Logger_Project-Omar_Shatat/README.md

 #### cd into 2nd frontend folder where node_modules exists
 #### npm install

+### Something that is completely optional, is creating a local PostgreSQL database, and connecting it via pool on db.js, although the app runs without needing a PostgreSQL connection.
+Thought that for demoing it wasn't necessary, but all the code is still there in GitHub, just commented out.

 ## Running the App 💻

 #### For simplicity, create 3 terminals.